Madison OWI Lawyer

 Attorney Rick Coad

-A drunk driving charge can upend your life.
-The veteran OWI lawyers at Coad Law can successfully defend you in your drunk driving case in Madison, Wisconsin, and the surrounding area.
-Wisconsin drunk driving laws laws are complicated, and the right Madison DUI lawyer can help you navigate the process to make sure your rights are defended, and you get the best possible result.
+The veteran OWI lawyers at Coad Law can successfully defend you in your Operating While Intoxicated (OWI) case in Madison, Wisconsin, and the surrounding area.
+Drunk driving laws, also referred to as Driving Under the Influence (DUI) are complicated, and have severe consequences.
+The right OWI attorney can help you navigate the process to make sure your rights are defended, and you get the best possible result.

-The most common charges are operating while intoxicated (OWI), operating a motor vehicle with a prohibited alcohol concentration (PAC), and a refusal of a chemical test after the police read the Informing the Accused form.
+The most common charges for a violation of Wisconsin Statute Section 346.63 (1) (a) are operating while intoxicated (OWI), operating a motor vehicle with a prohibited alcohol concentration (PAC), and a refusal of a chemical test after the police read the Informing the Accused form.
 Drunk driving charges may stem from the use of alcohol, marijuana, or other drugs, including prescription drugs.
-If you get charged with these offenses you will face serious consequences.
-We can help.

 In Wisconsin, a first offense OWI is charged as a civil offense, and in most instances a person cannot be sent to jail.
 The penalties for a drunk driving first offense with a blood alcohol level under .15 are: